jeffellin/hugo-site/content/posts/2020-05-26-Observing spring boot applications with Wavefront.md

 	</properties>
 	```

 3. Ensure your maven pom uses the spring milestone repository.
-If you are using a corporate maven repository make sure the jars you need are installed there or that the corporate repository mirrors the spring milestone repository.
+If you are using a corporate maven repository, make sure the jars you need are installed or that the corporate repository mirrors the Spring milestone repository.

    ```
    <repository>